 toplus2media@outlook.com

-Saint Louis, MO — September 19, 2025
+Saint Louis, MO — October 15, 2025

 Court filings in the case cited “substantially and confusingly similar” logos and brand elements in Pixar’s Win or Lose series, leading the Pickles to argue that Disney’s actions created “marketplace confusion.”
 Media coverage described the case as a “David vs. Goliath” battle, underscoring the power of a small-market team’s brand identity standing firm against one of the world’s largest entertainment companies.

-“It’s not enough to make great work,” Carroll added.
-“Artists must also understand contracts, ownership, and the language that protects them.
+“It’s not enough to make great work,” Carroll said.
+“Artists must understand contracts, ownership, and the language that protects them.
 Too many creatives have seen their art — and its value — taken without credit or compensation.
-This case proves that art generates equity, leverage, and undeniable recognition.”
+My goal is to make sure the next generation never has to learn the hard way that protecting your work is just as important as creating it.”

 About Mark Scott Carroll